 The Call back

 Having agreed the ‘best’ time for a recall the architect will be thinking along the lines of who to include on the tender list.
-This next call will include confirming the procurement route, timing, the number of bidders to be included on the list and how many ‘new names’ they will be considering for this one.
-In developing relationships listen carefully to the architect in this case, ask what criteria will be used to select the list of tenderers.
+This next call will include confirming the procurement route, timing, the number of bidders to be included on the list and how many ‘new names’ they will be considered for this one.
+In developing relationships listen carefully to the architect, in this case, ask what criteria will be used to select the list of tenderers.
 If you have built this relationship well you might consider setting an appointment to meet the decision makers.

 By asking questions you will quickly build a picture of the requirements needed for the project you are chasing.
-Will they select the contractor on price only or will time availability be an issue.
-How much will technical competence in key areas be taken in to consideration?
+Will, they select the contractor on price only or will time availability be an issue.
+How much will technical competence in key areas be taken into consideration?
 Are they looking for site managers who have experience in working in occupied buildings for example?
-These questions will give you an understanding of the clients requirements even before the tender list is drawn up.
+These questions will give you an understanding of the clients’ requirements even before the tender list is drawn up.
 I have found it helpful to agree a callback time with your contact on each call.